 It requires no preparation.
 All you have to do is sing a hymn or psalm, read a Bible passage, and pray.
 Not all families choose to sing, but those who do etch scriptural truths onto their children’s hearts and better equip them to participate in public worship.

 Your children will also benefit from learning the Lord’s Prayer and the Apostles’ Creed.
-These too will enable your children to be more engaged in Sunday corporate worship.
+These, too, will help them to be more engaged in Sunday corporate worship.
 A great summary of the Christian faith for kids to memorize is the Westminster Shorter Catechism.
 If your children are between ages three and six, they would do well to start with the Children’s Catechism.